apnadkarni/blt/man/picture.rst

 *imageName* **height** ?\ *numPixels*\ ?

   Gets or sets the height of the picture.
-If no *numPixels* argument is present, the height of the picture in pixels is returned.  *NumPixels* is a non-zero, positive integer specifying the new height of the image.
+If no *numPixels* argument is present, the height of the picture in pixels is returned.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**, such as "200" or "2.4i".

 *imageName* **import** *imageFormat* ?\ *switches* ... ?